omargalal20/weather-app/README.md

 - **Weather forecast for any city**
 - **Extended 7 days forecast**
-- **Find user location weather by utilizing GeolocationAPI (Note: Due to GeolocationAPI needs HTTPS to work, this functionality works locally but deployed needs a secure domain)**
+- **Find user location weather by utilizing GeolocationAPI (Note: Due to GeolocationAPI needing HTTPS to work, this functionality works locally but deployed needs a secure domain)**
 - **One-click Celcius to Fahrenheit conversion and vice versa**
 - **Dark Mode**

 # Getting Started

 ## Backend Setup
-First you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
+First, you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
 After you got your API key, replace WEATHER_APIKEY with your OpenWeatherMap API Key.

 ```
 SERVER_PORT